 The second most common question I get asked is, “Do you recommend the BCIR?”

 This surgery is not like the Mitrofanoff that I highly recommend or with which many doctors are familiar.
 There are greater risks.
 More possible complications and repercussions.

-Ultimately, it’s a decision only you and your doctors can make.
+Ultimately, it’s a decision only you and your doctor can make.

 If you want additional information on continent ostomies, go to Quality Life Association.